William Henry Valpy

 Valpy was born in Reading, Berkshire, the son of English educationalist Richard Valpy and the younger brother of the English printer and publisher Abraham John Valpy.
 On 12 January 1810, Valpy petitioned the East India Company, with support from director William Astell, for admission to the East-India College with a view to obtaining a post with the Company in Bengal.
 In due course, Valpy was appointed a Magistrate & Collector.
 The responsibility of the role was the maintenance of law and order, and the collection of revenue.
 The role continues to exist in India in modified form as the District Magistrate.

-Valpy married Caroline Jeffreys (born 1804 in Kolkata) in Kanpur on the 1st of May 1826.
+Valpy married Caroline Jeffreys (born 1804 in Kolkata) in Kanpur on 1 May 1826.

 Valpy's Magistrate & Collector posts included: Kalpi in 1835; Varanasi later that year, when he was selected to co-operate with the Rajah of Benares in settlement of revenues, and; Sarum in 1838, from whence he sought a salary increase which was not only declined, but also resulted in a reduction in his salary to 26,000 rupees.